joao-borrego/cripto/project/SP/README.md

-# SP configuration
+### Service Provider configuration

-## Install Apache
+#### Install Apache

-First apache server is installed to futerely simulate a protected resource and to generate its protection using shibboleth.
+To implement the SP, we need a web server, since half of Shibboleth runs within it and also our SP will be the host for the protected resource.
+For that, we will be using Apache.

 ```
 sudo apt install apache2 -y